Emmanuel Andújar

-Emmanuel "Emmy" Andújar (born January 27, 1992) is an American-Puerto Rican basketball for Cariduros de Fajardo of the Baloncesto Superior Nacional (BSN).
+Emmanuel "Emmy" Andújar (born January 27, 1992) is an American-Puerto Rican basketball for the Capitanes de Arecibo of the Baloncesto Superior Nacional (BSN).
 He also represents Puerto Rico internationally.
 Earlier, Andújar played college basketball for the Manhattan Jaspers.

 Early life

 Andújar played four years at Rice High School and helped guide the Raiders to the 2011 CHSAA class AA championship game.
 As a senior he averaged 12.3 points, 7.8 rebounds and 3.9 assists per game and was named to the All-CHSAA Second Team.
 He was also selected to the New York Daily News All-Manhattan Second Team.

 College career

 (2011–2012) As a freshman, Andújar averaged 8.5 points per game.
 He was selected to the MAAC All-Rookie team.
 As a sophomore, he played all 29 games.
 He averaged 7.8 points per game and 5.0 rebounds per game.
 As a junior, he averaged 8.6 points per game and 5.3 rebounds per game.
 He was selected to the MAAC All-Tournament team.
 As a senior, he started 31 of 32 games, making a jump across the board in production.
 He averaged 16.3 points per game, 7.6 rebounds per game, and 3.5 assists per game, earning a spot on the MAAC First team.
 He also earned All-MET and All-Tournament honors in the postseason.